18F/development-guide/_pages/security/output-encoding.md

 Protecting from XSS attacks requires developers to consider how data is being displayed on a page.
 If the data could come from a user's input in any way (including through the site's URL), then correct encoding of the output has to be considered.

-Since most web applications at 18F are built through JavaScript or backend frameworks, this guide will go over output encoding issues by those frameworks in addition to plain JavaScript.
+Since most web applications at TTS are built through JavaScript or backend frameworks, this guide will go over output encoding issues by those frameworks in addition to plain JavaScript.

 ### Vanilla JavaScript